pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

   smaller pieces brought together over time.
 These individual pieces need to be published in context with fine-grained attribution for all contributions made.
-Research shared this way would lower the administrative overhead for grantors and open the door to micro-grants and other alternative funding models, which would enable greater maneuverability to follow the direction that the research leads.
+Research shared this way would lower the administrative overhead for grantors and grantees, and open the door to micro-grants and other alternative funding models, which would enable greater maneuverability to follow the direction that the research leads.
 * We need to get away from the monoculture of the journal article as the only community-sanctioned format of publication and value a diversity of approaches.
-Researchers should own their own research and control how it is shared.
-An exception to this rule possibly exists if the research was funded by a third party.
+Researchers should own their own research and control how it is shared, though there *may* be an exception to this if the research was funded by a third party.
 * Direct, public, and rapid interaction between any and all interested researchers removes the need to go through a middleman for scholarly